 (5) The research question and methods should be supported by appropriate references cited and figures (when relevant).

 Researchers who are awarded a KyOPA Small Research Grant are required to present the results of their KyOPA-funded analysis at the Kentucky Heritage Council (KHC) archaeological conference via a research poster or paper within two years of receiving the grant.
 A brief oral report of the analytical results will also be announced by the awardee at the KHC conference during the KyOPA business meeting.
 The research should also contribute to a thesis, dissertation, or a peer-reviewed publication such as an academic journal or edited volume.

-Submit proposals to Anne Bader (Corn Island Arcaheology, 10320 Watterson Trail, Louisville, KY 40299 (502) 890-6795; firstname.lastname@example.org) for review by the KyOPA Board of Directors.
-It is highly recommended that you contact Anne Bader prior to submitting a full proposal to discuss the suitability of the proposed research to the KyOPA grant program.
+Submit proposals as a PDF document via email to the KyOPA president (currently: Duane Simpson; email@example.com) by the due date for review by the KyOPA Board of Directors.
+It is highly recommended that you contact the KyOPA president to discuss the suitability of the proposed research prior to submitting a proposal to the KyOPA grant program.